Srinivasa-Pradeep/portfolio-agi/README.md

     ```

 ---
-*"I write to understand and build to become."*
-**Built with precision and purpose by Srinivasa Pradeep.**
+“It is better to live your own destiny imperfectly then to live an imitation of somebody else's life with perfection.”